openregister/deployment/scripts/readme.md

 ```
 ./rsf-load.sh "https://${register}.beta.openregister.org" openregister `register-pass beta/app/mint/$register` < ${register}_update.rsf
 ```

+This example assumes that the register is in beta.

 This will update the API explorer, but at the time of writing, registers frontend won't automatically pick up the description, because system entries are not included in incremental updates.